fbef0102/L4D1_2-Plugins/l4d_afk_commands/readme.md

 		// Player can not switch team after players have left start safe area for at least x seconds (0=off). l4d_afk_commands_during_game_seconds_block "0"

+		// If 1, Player can not change team while he is getting up or staggering. l4d_afk_commands_getup_stagger_block "1"

 		// Cold Down Time in seconds a player can not change team after he ignites molotov, gas can, firework crate or barrel fuel.
 (0=off). l4d_afk_commands_igniteprop_cooltime_block "15.0"